WLS (AM): Programming

+Weekdays begin with a local news and interview program, The Ray Stevens Show.
+The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Westwood One: The Chris Plante Show, The Vince (Coglianese) Show, The Guy Benson Show, The Mark Levin Show, Rich Valdes America at Night, Red Eye Radio and America in the Morning.

+Weekends feature shows on money, health, real estate, technology, travel and cars.
+Syndicated weekend programs include The Kim Komando Show and The Larry Kudlow Show, as well as repeats of weekday shows.
+Some weekend hours are paid brokered programming.
+Most hours on nights and weekends begin with an update from Fox News Radio.

 History

+Summary

-Founded in 1924 by Sears, Roebuck and Company—with the call sign an abbreviation for Sears' "World Largest Store" slogan—WLS spent its early years as the radio outlet of the Prairie Farmer magazine.
+Founded in 1924 by Sears, Roebuck and Company—with the call sign an abbreviation for Sears' "World's Largest Store" slogan—WLS spent its early years as the radio outlet of the Prairie Farmer magazine.
 From 1928 until 1954, WLS shared their assigned frequency and overall broadcast operations with Blue Network-owned WENR until the Blue Network's successor, the American Broadcasting Company, merged WENR into WLS and eventually purchased it outright.
 The station's contemporary hit radio era from 1960 until 1989 saw WLS at a creative and ratings pinnacle headlined by personalities Dick Biondi, Larry Lujack, John Records Landecker and Bob Sirott.
 Since 1989, WLS has been a full-time talk radio outlet.

-Sears ownership
+Establishment by Sears

 In the 1920s, Sears, Roebuck and Company was a major retail and mail order company.
-To get farmers and people in rural communities to buy radio sets from its catalogs, Sears bought time on radio stations, and then decided to form its own station.
+To get farmers and people in rural communities to buy radio sets from its catalogs, Sears initially bought time on radio stations.
+It later decided to establish its own station.
 Just before the permanent station was ready, Sears began broadcasts on March 21, 1924, as WBBX with noon programs using the WMAQ studios.
-WLS was one of the original 50,000-watt Class I-A clear-channel stations which did not share its original frequency of 870 kHz with any other station during nighttime hours, when AM radio signals can travel long distances via skywave.

 Sears broadcast test transmissions from its own studios on April 9, 10 and 11, 1924, using the call sign WES (for "World's Economy Store").
 Sears originally operated its station at the company's corporate headquarters on Chicago's West Side, which is also where the company's mail order business was located.
 On April 12, 1924, the station commenced officially, using the call letters WLS (for "World's Largest Store"), and broadcasting from its new studios in the Sherman House Hotel in downtown Chicago.
 The station's transmitter was originally located outside Crete, Illinois.
 On April 19, the station aired its first National Barn Dance.
 Harriet Lee was a WLS staff singer as part of the Harmony Team in the late 1920s.
 The popular contralto singer also played "Aunt May" on the Children's Hour show.

-The station shared time on the frequency with WCBD until November 11, 1928, at which point it began sharing time with WENR.
+The station shared time on the frequency with WCBD until the November 11, 1928, implementation of the Federal Radio Commission's General Order 40, at which point WLS began sharing time as a "clear channel" station with WENR.